-Queen Victoria opened Prince Albert’s memorial in July 1872, and shortly after its opening one newspaper reported:
+Queen Victoria opened the Prince Albert Memorial in July 1872, and shortly after its opening the Wicklow News-Letter and Country Advertiser reported:

 “[Ten years ago, a meeting was convened] to consider the propriety of inviting contributions for the purpose of erecting a lasting memorial to his Royal Highness the prince Consort. … It was felt that the monument should, in some as yet undefined way, typify the personal character of the Prince Consort, and the newspapers of the day teemed with suggestions from all quarters, having that end more or less clearly in view.
 Presently public opinion settled upon the design … a huge monolith-massive, rugged, strong, and simple withal — appeared to the people to be the most appropriate monument that could raise the memory of the Prince Consort.”